 Within the criminal justice system, almost nothing is more terrifying than facing a sexual assault charge.
 Not only can a first degree sexual assault charge carry stiff penalties of up to 60 years, but if a child is involved, an individual can be convicted of a Class A felony or a Class B felony, which could also carry a lifetime prison sentence.

-A sexual assault charge, whether first degree sexual assualt (Class A felony) or fourth degree sexual assault (misedmeanor), a conviction can leave a defendants life in a state of upheaval.
+A sexual assault charge, whether first degree sexual assualt (Class B felony) or fourth degree sexual assault (misedmeanor), a conviction can leave a defendants life in a state of upheaval.
 Birdsall Obear & Associates LLC is devoted to exceptional Milwaukee criminal defense.
-We defend individuals charged with sexual assault throughout all of Wisconsin.
+We defend individuals charged with sexual assault and sex abuse throughout all of Wisconsin.

-To speak with one of our criminal defense attorneys in Milwaukee or Sheboygan regarding your sexual assault charge, or any other criminal charge, contact us.
+To speak with a criminal defense attorney in Milwaukee or Sheboygan regarding your sexual assault charge, or any other criminal charge, contact us.

 The Milwaukee criminal defense attorneys at Birdsall Obear & Associates have decades of experience being the top sexual assault attorneys in Milwaukee and Sheboygan.
 A Class B felony for sexual assault can carry stiff penalties with a maximum of 40 years in prison.